England's Euro 2020 squad: Who will make it? Hits and misses...

 Keep an eye on the England hopefuls with highlights of every Premier League match on the Sky Sports website, app and YouTube channel

-Nick Pope impresses again as Jarrod Bowen bursts onto the scene... but who else caught Gareth Southgate's eye this weekend?
+Aaron Wan-Bissaka was imperious, Ross Barkley impressed, Dean Henderson kept a clean sheet - but who else caught Gareth Southgate's eye over the weekend?
 We assess the performances of England hopefuls and who currently has a place pencilled in for the Euro 2020 squad.

 THE HITS